geralltf/squash_compiler/README.md

 Preprocessor directives
 Header inclusion and guards
 Extended language constructs

+**Future directions**
+The plan is to eventually support a stadard library by either shims or a drop in replacement all with an open alternative (no object file binaries).
+The plan is to also compile to ELF format for Linux compatibility.

 **In short:**
 Herein is a fully functional, self-contained C compiler (subset → extended C) with a focus on minimalism in C,